coinse/cs453-assignment0-onboarding/README.md

 [Your student ID number], [Your full name in English], [Your email address], [Your GitHub ID], [Your Slack ID]
 ```

-Please use the invitation link on KLMS to join the Slack workspace.
+The invitation link to the Slack workspace will be sent out by email.
 Your Slack ID should be `[Your full name in English] ([Your student ID number])` (note the space between your name and the left parenthesis).

-### CS Honor Code

-Download the PDF from [here](https://coinse.kaist.ac.kr/assets/files/teaching/soc_honor_code.pdf).
-Fill it it and add signature, either digitally or on paper.
-Commit and push a pdf file named `[Your student ID]-honor-code-signed.pdf` (if you sign it on a paper, a scan using a phone camera is fine - but make sure it is a PDF file).
-This should be pushed WITH the `info.txt` file described above (so that we can check the filename).

-The grading script only checks the presence of a file with the correct filename, but we will manually check whether you signed.
-You HAVE to sign the honor code to take this course - otherwise we are not grading your courseworks and exams.

-### Submission Deadline
+### Reminders

-You need to submit this assignment before **18:00 on 6th of March, 2023.**
+- Make sure your submission is in the main branch.
+- Allow enough time to push your changes; do not wait until the last minute.